royw/version_bumper/DEV-README.md

     ➤ task
     task: [default] task --list
     task: Available tasks for this project:
     * build:                      Build the project.
     * build-docs:                 Build the documentation.
     * check-licenses:             Check that all dependency licenses are acceptable for this project.
     * check-pyproject:            Check the consistency between poetry and hatch in the pyproject.toml file.
+    * check-reuse:                Check if project is REUSE compliant.
     * clean:                      Remove virtual environments and generated files.
     * coverage:                   Run the unit tests with coverage.
     * docs:                       Create the project documentation and open in the browser.
     * format:                     Check and reformat the code to a coding standard.
-    * init:                   initialize new project (only run once upon first creation of project).
+    * init:                       Initialize new project (only run once upon first creation of project).
     * lint:                       Perform static code analysis.
+    * lockfiles-disable:          Disable backend to use requirements.txt files managed by pip-compile as lock files.
+    * lockfiles-enable:           Enable backend to use requirements.txt files managed by pip-compile as lock files.
     * main:                       Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
+    * make:                       Make the project (format, lint, check, build, metrics, docs).
+    * make-env:                   Create and update virtual environment
     * metrics:                    Analyze the code.
     * pre-commit:                 Must pass before allowing version control commit.
+    * pypi-version:               Get the current version of the given package(s) from pypi and output as PEP508 dependency specifier(s).
     * reuse-disable:              Disable using SPDX reuse for enforcing copyright and license.
     * reuse-enable:               Enable using SPDX reuse for enforcing copyright and license.
     * reuse-lint:                 Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"
     * serve-docs:                 Start the documentation server and open browser at localhost:8000.
-    * switch-to-hatch:        Switch development to use hatch instead of poetry.
+    * switch-to-hatch:            Switch development to use hatch.
-    * switch-to-poetry:       Switch development to use poetry instead of hatch.
+    * switch-to-poetry:           Switch development to use poetry.
     * switch-to-setuptools:       Switch development to use setuptools.
-    * tests:                  Run the unit tests for the supported versions of python.
+    * test:                       Run the unit tests for the supported versions of python.
+    * update-env:                 Update virtual environment
     * version:                    Run the project, having it return its version.

 Cool, so looking over the list I'd guess the first thing I ought to do after creating the project using cookiecutter is to initialize it: